Unsigned Integers vs Signed Integers

-- JPEG, JP2, BMP, GIF and PNG do not support 8-bit signed, 16-bit signed or beyond.
-This means that you won’t be able to store negative values with these raster formats.
+- JPEG, JP2, BMP, GIF, and PNG do not support 8-bit signed, 16-bit signed, or beyond.
+This means that you cannot store negative values with these raster formats.

-- IMG, TIFF an GRID are the most versatile formats.
-These formats accept 8-bit unsigned, 8-bit signed, 16-bit unsigned, 16-bit signed, 32-bit signed and 32-bit floating.
+So keep in mind that IMG, TIFF, and GRID are some of the most versatile formats available today.
+This is because these formats can accept 8-bit unsigned, 8-bit signed, 16-bit unsigned, 16-bit signed, 32-bit signed, and 32-bit floating.

 Next time you’re selecting a raster output, carefully select whether or not it’s an unsigned integer or signed integer.